zannloo/tp/docs/DeveloperGuide.md

 `TutorialSlot` to ProfBook.
 This would allow our target users to juggle not only groups but also tutorial slots.
 Implementing this is rather easy as `TutorialSlot` would in theory be almost identical to the implementation of `Group`, all `TutorialSlot` have to do is just extend from `ChildrenAndTaskListManager`.

+### Implement a grade component to our tasks

+Currently, our users can only mark tasks as completed.
+To serve our target users better, we plan to allow our users to assign a grade or score to a task.
+This would allow our target users to better keep track of and monitor their students and their groups progress.
+Implementing this would be adding a new `tag` to our display for tasks and creating a new command similar to that of mark that receives and store the grade or score.

+### Implement a search function

+Currently, our users are unable to filter the current displayed list.
+We predict that this could be a hassle if the user is required to manage many groups and students with each having a myriad of tasks.
+We plan to implement this by creating a new command where users would be able to pass in the field that they wish to search by.
+Then, we can filter the display list with a simple for-loop.

 <div style="page-break-after: always;"></div>